wbeebe/pyqt/README.md

 ## examples

-These are the various examples I wrote to understand how to create certain types of UI compositions using PyQt5 (Python 3 with Qt 5) on a Raspberry Pi running Raspbian Buster.
+These are some of the various examples I wrote to understand how to create certain types of UI compositions using PyQt5 (Python 3 with Qt 5) on a Raspberry Pi running Raspbian Buster.
 Nothing earth-shattering, but they do sorta build on one another.